pvdabeel/prolog/Documentation/Handbook/04-doc-architecture.md

 # Architecture Overview

 Reasoning about software configurations is not a single algorithm you “run once.”
 It is a chain of transformations: turn repository facts into a logical problem, search for a proof that explains *why* each step is needed, turn that proof into an ordered plan, and finally render or execute it. portage-ng is structured as a **pipeline** because that sequence is the natural shape of the work.
-Each stage has a clean role—parse facts, prove a plan, schedule it, print (or build) it—and can be characterized in isolation: the reader produces a fixed vocabulary of literals; the prover produces a justified partial order of dependencies; the planner and scheduler refine that into something a human or a build system can follow.
+Each stage has a clean role—parse facts, resolve a configuration, order it, print (or build) it—and can be characterized in isolation: the reader produces a fixed vocabulary of literals; the resolver produces a justified configuration with its dependencies; the orderer refines that into something a human or a build system can follow.
 Treating the system as a pipeline is therefore a **design decision**: it keeps stages testable, replaceable, and easier to reason about than a monolith where parsing, search, ordering, and output are tangled together.

 ## The pipeline

-portage-ng processes a user request through a linear pipeline of six stages:
+portage-ng processes a user request through a linear pipeline of five stages:

 ![Pipeline overview](Diagrams/04-pipeline-overview.svg)

 ```
-reader/parser  →  prover  →  planner  →  scheduler  →  printer  →  builder
+reader/parser  →  resolver  →  orderer  →  printer  →  builder
-                  └──────── pipeline ────────┘
+                  └────── pipeline ─────┘
+                     (both passes run on the generic prover)
 ```

+The resolver and orderer are thin stage wrappers around one generic proving engine, `prover.pl`.
+The prover knows nothing about resolving or ordering: callers hand it a rule module together with the goals (`prover:prove(Rules, ...)`).
+The resolver passes the `resolving` rule set (pass 1: *what* — versions, USE, slots); the orderer passes the `ordering` rule set (pass 2: *when* — waves).

-The prover produces four AVL trees — **Proof**, **Model**, **Constraints**, and **Triggers** — that flow through the rest of the pipeline.
+The resolve pass produces four AVL trees — **Proof**, **Model**, **Constraints**, and **Triggers** — that flow through the rest of the pipeline.
 Together they capture *why* each literal was accepted, *what* is known, *what restrictions* must hold, and *who depends on whom*.
 Section [Data structures](#data-structures) describes each one in detail.

-The prover, planner, and scheduler together form the `pipeline` module.
+The resolver and orderer together form the `pipeline` module.
 Two canonical entry points share the same 5-tier committed-choice progressive relaxation (strict, keyword_acceptance, blockers, unmask, keyword_unmask):